 - Protected – On each System/Media: we Lock, Block, Conceal all Entrance Gateways or Accessibility Pathways (for Illegal/Unsafe Actor(s)).

 - Legitimate – On each System/Media: no Illegitimate copies exist.

 Need For Absolutes

-In conclusion, we need absolutes—and the concept of absolute security—not because it is a nieve dream-like state of system/data safety.
-We need the target(s) and method(s) of absolute security because these are idealised goal(s)—or assurance objective(s)—and reflect the very status values that we seek to measure our success and/or failure against.
+In conclusion, we need absolutes—and the concept of Absolute Security—not because it is a nieve dream-like state of system/data safety.
+We need the target(s) and method(s) of Absolute Security because these are idealised goal(s)—or assurance objective(s)—and reflect the very status values that we seek to measure our success and/or failure against.

 We could choose another grouping of words to represent the goal of continuous security (i.e comprehensive security).
-Nevertheless the underlying security metric is the same—a system that strives towards ideal and (hopefully) attainable security protection for our private information.
+Nevertheless the underlying security metric is the same—a system that strives towards ideal and (hopefully) attainable long-term security protection for our private information.